tethysplatform/tethys/docs/tutorials/google_earth_engine/dataset_controls.rst

 **Last Updated:** November 2019

-In this tutorial we will add controls to the app that will eventually be used to select various Google Earth Engine datasets to display.
+In this tutorial you will add controls to the app that will eventually be used to select various Google Earth Engine datasets to display.
 The following topics will be reviewed in this tutorial:

 * Tethys Gizmos API
 * Tethys Templating API